RMITLibrary/easy_cite/markdown/rmitharvard.md

 #### Online journal articles with no page numbers

-Journal articles that are published online tend to have no page numbers.
-When you need to specify the page range (start and end page) in your reference list entry, but the article has no page numbers, include the alternative page locator available (e.g. article number).

-If there is no article number or alternative page locator, omit them.
+Some online journal articles with an **article number** instead of a page range will have no page numbers, even when you view the PDF version.
+Certain other sources also have no page numbers sometimes, such as some e-books, and webpages and websites.

+If the work you are referencing does NOT contain a page range (e.g. for your reference list entry), include the article number in the place of a page range.
+Put the word **Article** before its identifying number (e.g. Article 12345, Article e12345).

+**Examples:**

+*Note:* Although the first example below has a volume number (518), it has no issue number, hence its omission.

+> Shourkaei MM (2025) 'Going beyond the business case for sustainability: main business-level shifts for pursuing strong sustainability', *Journal of Cleaner Production*, 518:Article 145905, doi:10.1016/j.jclepro.2025.145905.

+> Tian X, Yang T, Li Z and Liu Y (2025) 'Effects of long-term organic fertilizer and straw on soil quality and crop yield in a rapeseed–maize rotation system', *PloS one*, 20(4):Article e0322223, doi:10.1371/journal.pone.0322223.

+Most journal articles with an **article number**, however, will have a page range when you view the PDF version.
+In the reference list entry, include the page range (e.g. 1-18) as you normally would for a journal article.

 **Example:**

-*Note:* Although the example below has a volume number (518), it has no issue number, hence its omission.
+*Note:* Although the example below has a volume number (28), it has no issue number, hence its omission.

-> Shourkaei MM (2025) 'Going beyond the business case for sustainability: main business-level shifts for pursuing strong sustainability', *Journal of Cleaner Production*, 518:Article 145905, doi:10.1016/j.jclepro.2025.145905.
+> Mohsin M, Ghosh T and Hoque N (2025) 'Prediction and optimization of strength and CO2 emission for geopolymer concrete mix design using machine learning', *Results in Materials*, 28:1-18, Article 100791, doi:10.1016/j.rinma.2025.100791.

 ###### end-subtype-content